csdms/pymt/docs/usage.rst

   0.0

-Use the *get_time_units* method to see the units associatyed with these time values:
+Use the *get_time_units* method to see the units associated with these time values:

 .. code-block:: python